-We should also point out the "floating balance" clock.
+We should also point out the 'floating balance' clock.
 This one was made by Smiths in the 1950s.
 You can see that the balance is horizontal and suspended on a helical spring.
 The balance runs on a fine wire down its centre, but literally floats vertically.
-This clever arrangement results in a very low level of friction on the balance, and allowed Smiths to make an 8-day clock more cheaply - and in a more compact form - than the pendulum clocks you have seen above.
+This clever arrangement results in a very low level of friction on the balance and allowed Smiths to make an 8-day clock more cheaply - and in a more compact form - than the pendulum clocks you have seen above.
 Also, pendulum clocks can be damaged when moved around unless the pendulum is removed or constrained - something many owners do not understand.
-The floating balance clock is fully portable without harm.
+The floating balance clock is fully portable without harm, however, the balance will not perform properly in any other position than vertical, or nearly so.

-Figure 27 - 1950's Smiths mantel clock
+Figure 27 - 1950s Smiths mantel clock